psr-ai/lunar-lander/README.md

 1. Make sure you have latest version of virtual env, `pip install --upgrade virtualenv`
 2. Make sure `python3` is installed on your machine.
 To check, type `python3`.
 If not available, setup from [here](https://www.python.org/downloads/).
 3. Create a virtual env by `virtualenv -p python3 venv` at the root of this repo (can be anywhere else too, but make sure not to commit this folder).
 This will create a directory `venv`, containing default dependencies for python3.
+If you create this folder at the root of this repo, it will be ignored by git before pushing.
 4. Activate virtual env by `source venv/bin/activate`.
 This will activate the virtual env.
 Running python3 will open console with default dependencies from python.
-5. Install dependencies for this project by `pip3 install -r requirements.txt --no-index --no-cache`.
+5. Install dependencies for this project by `pip3 install -r requirements.txt --no-cache`.
 This will install all the dependencies inside the python virtual environment.
 6. Note: Pip will have installed matpltlib, there's an issue with matpltlib with mac os.
 Follow the steps [here](https://stackoverflow.com/a/21789908/5159284) to fix this issue.

 You are ready!
-We recommend using pycharm community edition.
+We recommend using [pycharm community edition](https://www.jetbrains.com/pycharm/download/#section=mac).
 Once installed, follow the following steps to point project interpreter for pycharm:

 1. Go to `Preferences`, by shortcut `Cmd + ,` or in Menu Bar `PyCharm > Preferences...`
 2. Go to `Project Interpreter` under `Project:lunar-lander`
-3. Click on settings cog wheel on right side of top Project Interpreter path specification and add new virtual env by giving the path of the one you created.
-[Here's](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html) detailed description.
+3. Click on settings cog wheel on right side of top Project Interpreter path specification and click on `Add...`.
+Choose existing environment and add the path of the one you created.
+[Here's](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html) detailed description of how to configure venv in pycharm.

 ### Contributing: